- In finance default is failure to meet the legal obligation of loan. Given some data we want to classify whether the person will be defaulter or not.

 ROC and AUC

-- We can always increase sensitive by classifying all samples as positive
+- We can always increase sensitivity by classifying all samples as positive

 - We can increase specificity by classifying all samples as negative